bcgov/NotifyBC/docs/docs/api/config.md

 POST /configurations
 ```

+- permissions required, one of
+  - super admin
+  - admin
 - inputs
   - an object containing configuration data model fields.
 At a minimum all required fields that don't have a default value must be supplied.
 Id field should be omitted since it's auto-generated.
 The API explorer only created an empty object for field _value_ but you should populate the child fields.
     - parameter name: data